timmcginley/41936/LearningObjectives/03/README.md

-# LO3 - Learn from previous projects
+# 3. Evaluate previous projects

 > Evaluate the design models and reports from previous course cohorts to identify the challenges to balancing the project and disciplinary requirements in a complex building project.